CleanCut/green/PythonTestingWithGreen.md

-**Seriously, *DON'T* ** buy the course **without using a coupon!**  I get as little as 25%-50% of the purchase price if you don't use a coupon (depending on whether you go through an affiliate site or Udemy directly), but when you use a coupon, then I get 97% of the purchase price.
-Better for both of us.
+**Seriously, *DON'T* ** buy the course **without using a coupon!**  I get as little as 25%-50% of the purchase price if you don't use a coupon (depending on whether you go through an affiliate site or Udemy directly), but when you use a coupon, then I can get 97% of the purchase price in many circumstances.

 Early Bird Discount - First 100 Subscribers
 ---------------